cloudposse/atmos/website/docs/design-patterns/organizational-structure-configuration.md

 :::note

-Even if you are just starting with a very simple infrastructure (e.g. just one organization, one organizational unit, a few accounts, one or a few regions), it's still recommended that you start with the configuration described by the **Organizational Structure Configuration** design pattern.
+Even if you are just starting with a very simple infrastructure (e.g. just one organization, one organizational unit, a few accounts, one or a few regions), it's still recommended that you start with the configuration described by the **Organizational Structure Configuration** Design Pattern.

 In the future, when you modify your infrastructure to provision multi-organization, multi-account, multi-region environments at scale, it will be easy to extend the configuration without changing anything for the exiting environments.